jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 		result.push("- " + metaPoint[2]);
 	}
 }

-// Add an extra element for the expFormat suffix.
-Lets "turning point" remove it. result.push("");
+// Add an extra element to hold the expFormat suffix.
+Lets the suffix be removable. result.push("");
 return expFormat(result);
 ```